 The easiest way to get started in woodworking, you must decide as to what you want to do in terms of projects and where your shop will be located.
 Most people when starting out will set up shop in the basement or the garage.
 I would recommend the garage because of the dust and noise generated in a woodworking shop.
+Also, the overhead door will give you more room, making it easier to sweep up debris and transport larger items you might make.
 Once the location has been determined, there are some basic things that should be taken care of.
 Your very first project should be basic but a solid workbench with a vice on one end.
 This will be the main assembly area of your projects.
 To start out, keep things within your budget until you can see fit to invest more.

 Grow your shop as you grow your skill.